NLnetLabs/routinator/doc/manual/source/advanced-features.rst

 Extensive information about the source of the object is given in the array *source*.
 Each item in that array is an object providing details of a source of the router key.
-The object will have a type of *roa* if it was derived from a valid ROA object or *exception* if it was an assertion in a local exception file.
+The object will have a type of *roa* if it was derived from a valid object or *exception* if it was an assertion in a local exception file.

 For router certificates, *uri* provides the rsync URI of the corresponding